-One of the most important investing concepts is compound interest.
-And one of the most important aspects of compound interest is time.
+One of the most important investing concepts is that of "compounding returns."
+And a crucial aspect of compounding is time.

-That's what happens when compound interest is given time to work.
+That's what happens when compounding is given time to work.

-At age 70, after 40 years of investing, Larry had invested $96,000 — just $24,000 less than Ned — but his investment account was worth about $565,000 less!
+At 70, after 40 years of investing, Larry had invested $96,000 — just $24,000 less than Ned — but his investment account was worth about $565,000 less!
 The lesson?
-To take full advantage of the power of compound interest, start investing as soon as possible.
+To take full advantage of the power of compounding, start investing as soon as possible.

 But what if you're not 20 years old?
 The principle remains the same.
 If you're 40, better to start now than when you're 50.
-If you’re 50, better to start now than when you're 60.
-The sooner you get started investing, the better.
+If you’re 50, better to start investing now than when you're 60.
+The sooner you get started, the better.